shadowpgp/BPFBlue/README.md

-  bind     trace syscall bind (binding of a network socket to a local address) listen   trace syscall listen (listening for incoming connections on a network socket) connect  trace syscall connect (connecting to a remote address)
+  bind     trace syscall bind (binding of a network socket to a local address) listen   trace syscall listen (listening for incoming connections on a network socket) connect  trace syscall connect (connecting to a remote address) event    trace kernel events (listen to the kernel ring 0)

 This script uses eBPF and bpftrace to passively monitor the behavior of system calls on a Linux system.
 The script can be used to gain insights into system activity, detect malicious activity, or monitor system performance.